 I will be assigning homework exercises at a frequency that will depend on how the course progresses.
-Each homework exercise will be graded on a scale 0-100 (for longer homework exercises, randomly selected parts-the same parts for each student-will be graded).
-Your lowest homework score will be dropped, and your overall homework score will be computed as the average of your remaining homework scores.
+Randomly selected parts of each homework (the same parts for each student) will be graded so that the grade for the homework will be a score between 0 and 100.
+If you submit answers to all the homework assignments, your lowest homework score will be dropped, and your overall homework score for the course will be computed as the average of your remaining homework scores.
+If you choose not to submit answers to an assignment, your score for it will be 0, and it will not be dropped before computing your average homework score.
 You are allowed and encouraged to form study groups to work on these assignments, but you will have to submit your own answers.

 There will be a take-home midterm exam and a take-home final exam, which I will assign on dates to be coordinated with you (the final exam will be during Final Examination Week).
-You may consult all course materials and standard Internet resources when taking these exams, but your work must be original, and you may not solicit or obtain assistance from or provide assistance to other people for any specific content on the exam.
-Activities considered cheating include copying or closely paraphrasing content from websites and discussing exam questions with other students.
+You may consult all course materials and other Internet sources when taking these exams, but your work must be original, and you may not solicit or obtain assistance from or provide assistance to other people for any specific content on the exam.
+Activities considered cheating include copying or closely paraphrasing content from websites, discussing exam questions with other students, and/or using ChatGPT or similar.
 The exams will be graded on a scale 0-100.
-All exams will be checked for originality and copied content, and anyone found cheating will be assigned a zero score for the exam.
+All exams will be checked for originality, copied content, and use of AI tools, and anyone found cheating will be assigned a zero score for the exam.